 What is the primary difference between an MCP Gateway and a traditional API Gateway?

 An MCP gateway specifically handles the Model Context Protocol, which connects AI assistants to external tools and data sources.
 Unlike traditional API gateways that manage HTTP request routing, MCP gateways understand AI-specific workflows, including tool invocations, context management, and multi-turn conversations.
-MintMCP's MCP Gateway adds enterprise capabilities like automatic OAuth wrapping for STDIO servers, Virtual MCP for role-based access, and complete audit trails of AI agent interactions.
+MintMCP's MCP Gateway adds enterprise capabilities like OAuth brokering for STDIO and hosted MCP servers, Virtual MCP Bundles for role-based access, Agent Bundles for per-agent identity, and complete audit trails of AI agent interactions.

 How do MCP Gateways help organizations achieve compliance like SOC 2?